Advertise in Science News

 Advertising in Science News in print, online and in our weekly e-newsletters allows partners to reach a highly loyal, educated and influential audience:

 - 90% of Science News readers in print and online have college or post-graduate degrees

 - The average Science News reader has an annual income of over $130,000

 - 82% read four out of four issues and 52% pass it along to one or two other readers*

-Plus, your message will reach 5,000+ U.S. high school classrooms via our Science News in High Schools program.
+Plus, your message will reach 5,600+ U.S. high school classrooms via our Science News Learning program.
 Each school receives ten copies of each issue (and full digital access) along with corresponding educator guides.
-The program makes Science News accessible to more than 17,000 educators and an estimated 5 million students
+The program makes Science News accessible to more than 17,000 educators and an estimated 5 million students.

-Our Science News and Science News for Students e-newsletters reach a combined total of over 130,000 recipients, and the Society’s monthly e-newsletter reaches 30,000 Science News subscribing members and alumni, donors and friends of the Society.
+Our Science News and Science News Explores e-newsletters reach a combined total of over 130,000 recipients, and the Society’s monthly e-newsletter reaches 30,000 Science News subscribing members and alumni, donors and friends of the Society.